Accommodation on the Carmarthen Campus

-Whether you live in close proximity to the University or are coming from further afield, the University Halls of Residence are an option for you.
-Rooms are allocated on a first come first served basis to students seeking accommodation for a full academic year.
-Medical requirements that are disclosed to the Accommodation Department will be taken into account.
+Whether you live in close proximity to the University or are coming from further afield, the University halls of residence are an option for you.
+Rooms are allocated on a first come - first served basis to students seeking accommodation for a full academic year, medical conditions that are disclosed to the Accommodation Department will be taken into account.
 Any other requirements will be considered after the initial allocation process has been completed.

 Returning students may apply for accommodation, but will not be allocated rooms unless all outstanding accommodation fees to the University are paid.